Clergy & Staff

 Director of Education

-An early childhood education professional for more than 25 years, Alexa Cohen marks 20 years at Congregation B’nai Israel, first as a teacher and then as the director of our education center, which now encompasses Bonim preschool and Kehilah (grades K-8).
+Alexa Cohen marks more than 20 years at Congregation B’nai Israel, first as a teacher and now as director of our Education Center, which encompasses Bonim preschool and Kehilah (grades K-8).

-Prior to joining B’nai Israel, Alexa led programs in Stamford, Hamden and Bridgeport.
+Prior to joining B’nai Israel, Alexa led early childhood education programs in Stamford, Hamden and Bridgeport.
 She holds a Bachelor’s degree in Psychology, with a concentration in Early Childhood, from Southern Connecticut State University.

-Alexa is actively involved in the Jewish community, participating in the Sisterhood, Hadassah and numerous committees.
+Alexa is actively involved in the Jewish community, participating in the Women of B’nai, Hadassah and numerous committees.

 Alexa lives in Trumbull with her husband and has two grown children, Jake and Maddie.